cirosantilli/linux-cheat/system-call/README.md

     contains actual binary values of constants so you can make he calls from assembler

-#linux
+#Linux

 System calls available on one architechture may differ from those available on another architechture.

 Most of the more commonly used ones are available on all architectures.

 There are a bit more than 350 system calls available on all architecture, although individual architectures can have many more.
 For example `alpha` has 505 syscalls as of 3.10-rc5.

 Each system call gets a number in order of addition to the kernel: this is called *syscall number*

 This number can never be changed, but system calls may be declared deprecated.